contrast-zone/t-rewriter.js/intermezzo.md

 #### 2.2.3. deep composite rules

 We already noted that composite rules can be placed wherever elementary ones can.
 Thus, we can also embed a composite rule within `EQUALIZE` section.
 This construction may be formed to specify additional assumptions under which the rule operates.
-This is shown by the following example:
+This is shown in the following example:

     /*
         fruit substitution